[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Source: Survey on Building Agentic RAG Systems

-Definition: Reusable knowledge accumulated from interactions between all users and the Agent
+Definition: Reusable knowledge accumulated across all user–agent interactions

-1. Solution Templates: “How to configure Nginx reverse proxy”
+1. Solution templates: “How to configure Nginx as a reverse proxy”

-2. Best Practices: “Standard structure for Python projects”
+2. Best practices: “Standard structure for a Python project”

-3. Problem Patterns: “This type of error is usually because…”
+3. Problem patterns: “This type of error is usually caused by…”

 1. Capture: Agent successfully solves a problem